wireapp/wire-docs/src/how-to/install/wiab-dev.md

 ## Trying Things Out post installation

-At this point, with a bit of luck, everything should be working.
+At this point, wire-server installation should be working.
 If not, refer to the [Troubleshooting](#troubleshooting) section below.

 Can you reach the nginz server?